Contributor: Acadiana clinical team member Erica Smith, M.A., NCC.

 There is also even the potential of developing a more severe side effect known as parasomnia.
 Parasomina occurs when you begin participating in behaviors like eating, talking on the phone, and even having sex while you are still asleep.
 During these times, you are completely unaware of the behaviors that you are participating in .

-Cycle of Medication Abuse
+Cycle of Depression and Medication Abuse

 Another issue that can potentially arise after beginning the habit of abusing prescription sleeping medication is the onset of further addictions.
 For example, these pills may aid a person in being able to fall asleep and stay asleep throughout the night but then, upon waking up, they may find themselves feeling overly fatigued and groggy, as the potent effects of the medication have not yet completely worn off.